Museum De Cruquius

-Even 50 machines proved too expensive, so it was not until successful experiments with steam pumping stations, such as at nearby Groenendaal park in 1781, that serious plans resulted in three steam-driven pumping stations, including the one at Cruquius.
-As a tribute to former planners, the pumping stations of the Haarlemmermeer were named after them.
-The one at the mouth of the Spaarne river, near Heemstede, was called Cruquius.
+Even 50 machines proved too expensive, so it was not until successful experiments with steam pumping stations, such as at nearby Groenendaal park in 1781, that serious plans resulted in three steam-driven pumping stations being established.
+As a tribute to former planners, the pumping stations of the Haarlemmermeer were named after them: Leeghwater, Lynden and Cruquius.

+Cruquius was positioned at the mouth of the Spaarne river, near Heemstede.
 To service the mill, the workers who lived there founded the town of the same name.
 The dike was built in the 1840s, the pump started work in 1850 and in the three years that had been predicted a century before, the Haarlem lake was pumped dry.
 The pumping station Cruquius continued to work on and off until 1933, when it was made into a museum.
 The foreman's house was made into a café which it still is today.